Configure scheduled quick or full Microsoft Defender Antivirus scans

-Because of the time and resources involved in a full scan, in general, we do not recommend scheduling full scans.
+Because of the time and resources involved in a full scan, in general, we don't recommend scheduling full scans.

 |Custom scan||A custom scan runs on files and folders that you specify.
 For example, you can choose to scan a USB drive or a specific folder on your device's local drive.|